Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Abstract

 \section{Abstract}

 In Bell scenarios with two outcomes per party, we algorithmically consider the two sides of the membership problem for the local polytope: constructing local models and deriving separating hyperplanes, that is, Bell inequalities.
-We take advantage of the recent developments in so-called Frank--Wolfe algorithms to significantly increase the convergence rate of existing methods.
+We take advantage of the recent developments in so-called Frank-Wolfe algorithms to significantly increase the convergence rate of existing methods.
 As an application, we study the threshold value for the nonlocality of two-qubit Werner states under projective measurements.
-Here, we improve on both the upper and lower bounds present in the literature, almost halving the length of the accompanying range.
-Importantly, our lower bound is entirely analytical and yields a refined bound $K_G(3)\leq\boundKG\ldots$ on the value of the Grothendieck constant of order three.
+Here, we improve on both the upper and lower bounds present in the literature.
+Importantly, our bounds are entirely analytical; moreover, they yield refined bounds on the value of the Grothendieck constant of order three: $1.4367\leq K_G(3)\leq1.4546$.
 We also demonstrate the efficiency of our approach in multipartite Bell scenarios, and present the first local models for all projective measurements with visibilities noticeably higher than the entanglement threshold.
 We make our entire code accessible as a Julia library called \texttt{BellPolytopes.jl}.

 \textit{Introduction.---} Long after the establishment of quantum mechanics, Bell uncovers in 1964 the concept of nonlocality~\cite{Bel64}.
-Arguably one of the most striking features of the theory, this property makes it possible to distinguish correlations that can be obtained by classical or quantum means and has been since then extensively studied~\cite{BCP+14}.
+Arguably one of the most striking features of the theory, this property makes it possible to distinguish correlations that can be obtained by classical or quantum means and since then has been extensively studied~\cite{BCP+14}.
 Of particular interest is the question of the relation between this notion and the one of entanglement: although entanglement is clearly necessary to observe any bipartite nonlocality, asking whether it is sufficient is a delicate question.
 For pure states, this is indeed the case~\cite{Gis91}, but this is not true for general states: in 1989, Werner exhibits mixed states that are entangled but nonetheless local~\cite{Wer89}.